New Here ?

 Some people find it difficult to arrive here by 10:30 if public transport has delays, so we are used to people arriving at different times during the service.
 That’s not a problem.
 You are free to leave whenever you would like.

 After the morning service we have tea, coffee, squash and biscuits or sometimes cake and a chance to chat and let the children play.
 Some mornings there is a Fairtrade stall where you can buy various items.
 On other occasions the Brownies, Guides or other groups may have a cake stall.

-Once a month we have a cooked lunch, especially for visitors.
+On some Sundays we have a cooked lunch, especially for visitors.
 Please ask anyone about this – you are really welcome to stay.
 A small donation is requested to cover the cost of the food but is not necessary, if that is difficult for you.

 What happens when I arrive?